sqitchers/sqitch.org/content/docs/_index.md

 [Reference Manual]
 ------------------

-The official and comprehensive manual pages included the Sqitch package itself.
+The official and comprehensive manual pages included in the Sqitch package itself.

 [Reference Manual]: /docs/manual/